Chullora: Population

 Chullora is part of a contiguous area with no or very low population between the Inner West area to the east and the Greater Western Sydney area to the west, alongside neighbouring suburbs like Rookwood and Sydney Olympic Park.
 In the 2021 census, it recorded a population of 14.

 Commercial area

 Chullora is essentially an industrial area with many factories and warehouses, including Tip Top Bakeries and the OfficeMax Sydney warehouse at the Chullora Business Park.
 Chullora also houses the printing plants for Sydney newspapers and magazines.
 Nine Entertainment print the Australian Financial Review, Sydney Morning Herald and The Sun-Herald and News Corp Australia prints The Australian, The Daily Telegraph and The Sunday Telegraph.
 Chullora was the home to the headquarters of Dick Smith Electronics before its closure.
 A Big Bicycle is located outside the Chullora Recycling Centre and is a roadside attraction.
 In 2011, Volkswagen Group Australia opened their new national head office on Muir Road, complete with a parts distribution centre.

+Australia Post has a sorting and Distribution Centre located on the highway, the largest in NSW.